For Residents

 The match schedule for the whole Tournament is available here.

-FIFA Fan Festival™: City Hall Plaza is hosting this event meaning the excitement will extend well beyond just these 7 days.
 Watch parties and community events are also anticipated across the region and there may also be Fan Walks on match days, where groups of fans will gather and walk in celebration of their favorite team.

 In addition to the FIFA World Cup™ 2026 and FIFA Fan Festival™ activities, the region will be bustling with parallel summer events including Boston’s 250th Anniversary celebrations, and Sail Boston’s tall ships festival in mid-July: